 - 1. Connect the voltmeter across the connector or part of the circuit you want to check.
-The positive lead for the voltmeter should be closer to power and the negative lead closer to ground. - 2.
-Operate the circuit. - The voltmeter will indicate how many volts are being used to "push" current through that part of the ricult.
+The positive lead of the voltmeter should be closer to power and the negative lead closer to ground. - 2.
+Operate the circuit. - 3.
+The voltmeter will indicate how many volts are being used to "push" current through that part of the circuit.